dtrckd/probenodes/Readme.md

 Features:

-* Dump cpu usage by users and nodes.
+* Dump Cpu usage by users and nodes.
-* Dump memory usage by user and nodes.
+* Dump Memory usage by user and nodes.
 * Minimal webserver.
-No need for Admin rights.
+No needs for Admin rights.